Home prices set for steep 6-10% jump this fiscal, 3-5% next: report

 According to Kshitij Jain, an associate director with the agency, these realtors have strong balance-sheets now achieved through equity raising and asset monetisation worth ₹18,000 crore over the past two fiscals.

-This, along with strong sales momentum, will improve their debt to assets ratio significantly to 23% by March 2023 and further to 21% by March 2024, from 42 per cent at the start of the pandemic.
+This, along with strong sales momentum, will improve their debt to assets ratio significantly to 23% by March 2023 and further to 21% by March 2024, from 42%at the start of the pandemic.

 COMMents